 After World War II, the port in general, and the oil industry specifically, had fully recovered from the slump it had faced during the Depression.
 A total of 38 bulk petroleum carriers operated out of the bustling port.
-46 Between 1949 and 1950 alone, the amount of oil passing through the harbor rose from 92.9 million barrels to 127.1 million barrels.
-47 By the 1940s, land subsidence began to affect Wilmington Oil Field at the east end of Terminal Island.
-48 The City of Long Beach halted further drilling in the field until the issue was resolved in the 1960s.
+Between 1949 and 1950 alone, the amount of oil passing through the harbor rose from 92.9 million barrels to 127.1 million barrels.
+By the 1940s, land subsidence began to affect Wilmington Oil Field at the east end of Terminal Island.
+The City of Long Beach halted further drilling in the field until the issue was resolved in the 1960s.

 Despite the increase in exports, the state's rapid population growth in the postwar period resulted in demand outpacing supply, and the state began to import crude oil though improvements continued at the port for the shipment of oil out of the Los Angeles area.
 In 1959, the port constructed the world's first completely enclosed supertanker terminal.
 The use of the terminal was given to Union Oil, but the terminal was open to use by any company.
-Soon, other oil companies began constructing facilities of their own as a new period of oil transport dawned.
-In 1962, the port constructed the world's largest underwater pipeline beneath the Main Channel from the General Petroleum facility at Berth 237 on Terminal Island to an enormous new passenger and cargo terminal at Berths 90-93.49 The beginning of the containerization era marked a turning point in the manner in which goods, including petroleum, were exported from the port.
+Soon, other oil companies began constructed the world's largest underwater pipeline beneath the Main Channel from the General Petroleum facility at Berth 237 on Terminal Island to an enormous new passenger and cargo terminal at Berths 90-93.
+The beginning of the containerization era marked a turning point in the manner in which goods, including petroleum, were exported from the port.
 Larger facilities were necessary to accommodate this new method of shipping, and many oil companies expanded their facilities.